dswhitely1/React-Insta-Clone/DAY_THREE_README.md

 - Extending the functionality of the HOC to conditionally render the `LoginPage` or the `App`

   - First, we need to change our `withAuthenticate` HOC to return a second function that will take in a second component (which will be the `LoginPage`).
 This will look like a "double arrow" function - `const withAuthenticate = PostsPage => LoginPage => {}`.
-  - In `App.js`, we can now invoke the HOC function twice (which is called currying).
+  - In `App.jsx`, we can now invoke the HOC function twice (which is called currying).
 The first time it's invoked, pass in `PostsPage`.
 The second time, pass in `LoginPage` (which you'll need to import here). ie - `export default higherOrderComp(FirstComponent)(SecondComponent)`
   - Inside of the class component that the inner function in `withAuthenticate` returns, we need to add a constructor to hold our state data.
   - On state we need a `loggedIn` boolean flag.
   - In `componentDidMount` we need to check `localStorage` to see if a user is logged in, and setState accordingly.